marckrenn/framer-Firebase/README.md

 | **6**   | Back in Framer, add `firebase = new Firebase` and set the required [Class Properties](https://github.com/marckrenn/framer-Firebase#1-properties)                                                                       |
 | **7**   | Save, load and sync data using the available [Class Methods](https://github.com/marckrenn/framer-Firebase#2-methods).
 Also, check out the [Demo Projects](https://github.com/marckrenn/framer-Firebase#demo-projects). |

+I'd also like to recommend reading [*Supercharge your Framer prototype with Firebase, pt.1*](https://medium.com/@marc_krenn/framerfirebase1-e7d13a939cf4) on Medium, if you haven't already.

 ### Tips